Prastiwar/Go-flow/README.md

 ## Packages

+### caching

+Caching package introduces dependency inversion over third-party cache libraries.
+In case third-party does not follow the contract your infrastructure should implement adapter for this specific library to fulfill Cache interface.
+In-memory caching interface requires a minimum of TTL support and any storing acceptance for any value.
+If third-party package does accept only byte slice (e.g [bigcache](https://github.com/allegro/bigcache)) as a value it would need to make use of encoding/decoding internally to fulfill contract.

 ### config

-Configuration module wchich provides functionality to load configuration from file, environment variables and command line arguments with binding to a struct functionality.
+Configuration module which provides functionality to load configuration from file, environment variables and command line arguments with binding to a struct functionality.
 It allows to extend the behavior with interfaces for providers and KeyInterceptor option to change the way it looks for matching key for field name.

 See [example file](config/example_test.go) for runnable examples.